windshock/windshock.github.io/_posts/2023-04-27-Strengthening-Cybersecurity-Through-Government-NGOs-and-Bug-Bounty-Programs.md

 # You can bypass Citrix policies, but it's not a vulnerability.
 ## Note!!
-As a result of discussions with Citrix using [VINCE](https://kb.cert.org/vince/comm/case/1022/) from cert.org, it was concluded that this is not a vulnerability, so you can share this information without any concerns.
+As a result of discussions with Citrix using [VINCE](https://kb.cert.org/vince/comm/case/1022/) from cert.org, it was concluded that this is not a vulnerability, so I can share this information without any concerns.
 Citrix recommends not using zendesktop (VDI) in a special environment for security.
 If it must be used, please limit administrator privileges and make sure to install security-specific programs.
 ## Description

 DescriptionThe Citrix VDI Agent(PicaSvc2.exe) seems to have a structure in which it receives policies from the Citrix management server, records them in the registry(HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Citrix\1\User\), and reads the policies from the registry to reflect the policies to the user's VDI.